 Don’t miss this one!
 It’s very important to stay on top of the latest news and trends in your industry.
 Even if you’re meeting with someone who isn’t an actual client or potential referral, if you’re learning new things about your space that are helping you do a better job at work, that’s a tax write off.

 Be reasonable with the types of meals you are writing off so they do not fall under the lavish or extravagant categories and be sure a fair amount of work was discussed as mentioned above.
-Use our expense tracking app to discover tax deductions effortlessly.
+Use our 1099 expense tracker to discover tax deductions effortlessly.

 Note: The 2018 Tax Cuts and Jobs act has invalidated business entertainment deductions.
 Some members of the accounting community believe that this may also spillover into business meals.
 Our stance at Keeper is that as long as the meal is not overly extravagant, it is in a separate category from business entertainment and continues to be a tax write off.